navin772/GSOC_Stock_prediction/README.md

 For deployment instructions refer to the documentation inside each app directory.

 Visit my Medium account to read detailed blogs for the work done here - [Medium-Navin Chandra](https://medium.com/@navinchandra772)

+To see a video demonstration of this project refer this [Video](https://drive.google.com/file/d/1oBYy61PSsp0q2GSQtnOzakinzLTVCv2y/view?usp=sharing)
  ## Mentors
  This project is done during Google Summer of Code 2022 and is mentored by [Bryan Gartner](https://github.com/bwgartner), [Brian Fromme](https://github.com/mrjazzcat) and [Ann Davis](https://github.com/andavissuse).